maxmmueller/Fari/README.md

 <p align="center">A lightweight JavaScript library for creating virtual tours </p>

 ## Features
-With Fari, you can easily integrate virtual tours into your own website.
+With Fari, you can easily integrate [virtual tours](https://en.wikipedia.org/wiki/Virtual_tour) into your own website.

 ## Installation
 You can install Fari from the npm with the following command:
 ```
 npm install fari
 ```

-Alternatively, you can download the latest [release](https://github.com/maxmmueller/fari/releases/latest).

 ## Usage